|

 accepted that these crimes deserved death.

-the one murder charge that was proceeded with and also guilty in accordance
+robbery and the one murder charge that was proceeded with and also guilty in

 murders.
 The authorities had no